freenet/freenet-core/README.md

 Locutus is the development name for this software; it will probably change before launch.

-### Status

-Locutus is currently in development, with an initial release planned for Q1 2022.

 ### Chat with us

 We're in [#locutus](https://discord.gg/2kZuKNxYXv) on Discord.